October 8, 2018 Posted in Moving Essentials

 Keep a Box of Essentials

-It’s important to sort out a box of essentials for any move, not just when it comes to moving in winter.
+It’s important to sort out a box of essentials for any move, not just when it comes to moving in snow and ice.
 This would include all the items you’ll need during the move and for the first day in your new home.
 And when it comes to relocation in the snow, it should also include hats, gloves, scarves, heavy jackets, and other warm clothing.
 Also if you are moving with your dog or cat, make sure you pack their essentials as well, once that is taken care of, you can donate unwanted items.

-No matter if you’re relocating in winter or not, you will want to be sure that there’s enough space for the truck to approach the house.
+• No matter if you’re relocating in winter or not, you will want to be sure that there’s enough space for the truck to approach the house.
 Clear out the parking or the driveway of any snow and be sure that there are no obstacles or hazards.

 Movers loading the truck. overlay